Entanglement optimization of filtered output fields in cavity optomechanics: Abstract

 \section{Abstract}

 Output entanglement is a key element in quantum information processing.
-Here, we show how output entanglement saturation emerges, and how to obtain optimal output entanglement between two filtered output fields in a three-mode optomechanical system.
-First, we obtain the expression of optimal time delay between the two filtered output fields, from which we obtain the optimal coupling for output entanglement in the case of without time delay.
-In this case, we find the optimal output entanglement will saturate if the driving strength is strong enough, and we give the expression of saturation value.
-Furthermore, we obtain the optimal output entanglement with optimal time delay.
-These results can be used to realize quantum information processing in cavity optomechanics.
+Here, we show how to obtain optimal entanglement between two filtered output fields in a three-mode optomechanical system.
+First, we obtain the key analytical expression of optimal time delay between the two filtered output fields, from which we can obtain the optimal coupling for output entanglement without time delay.
+In this case, our linearized analysis predicts that the entanglement saturates to an optimal value as the optomechanical coupling is increased.
+Furthermore, we obtain the optimal output entanglement with time delay.
+These results should be very helpful in conceiving new optomechanical schemes of quantum information processing with their efficiency depending critically on the degree of output entanglement.